Southwest Flight 957 makes unplanned landing with broken window

 There was no depressurization in the cabin, and therefore the oxygen masks were not deployed, FAA spokesman Greg Martin said.
 He said the pilot did not declare an emergency but did ask to divert to a nearby airport.

-This is the second high-profile flight diversion by a Southwest Airlines plane in less than three weeks.
+It was the second high-profile flight diversion by a Southwest plane in less than three weeks.

-On April 17, Southwest Flight 1380 made an emergency landing after an engine failed mid-flight.
+On April 17, Southwest Flight 1380 made an emergency landing in Philadelphia after an engine failed midflight.

-Jennifer Riordan, a philanthropist and Wells Fargo executive, died after being partially sucked out a window.
-But passengers and even the President lauded Captain Tammie Jo Shults for safely landing the plane.
+Jennifer Riordan, a philanthropist and Wells Fargo executive, died after being partially sucked out of a window.
+But passengers and even President Donald Trump lauded the captain, Tammie Jo Shults, for safely landing the plane.